Objectively, the world is composed of both good and evil people, so logically we don’t need a government nor should we have one.

 Supporting anarchy is supporting the ability of evil people preying on good.

 Let’s say for a moment that this is true.
 How is that any different from what exists at present?
 Governments around the world systematically perpetuate evil on a greater scale than mere individuals acting alone.
 If evil people preying on the good is the natural order of things, then having a state is merely a way to protect such evil.
-Police brutality (a.k.a keeping the peace), wars of aggression (a.k.a foreign interventions), rape factories (a.k.a prisons), invasions of privacy (a.k.a government surveillance programs), etc. are all examples of the state finding ways to make evil appear respectable and above reproach.
+Police brutality (a.k.a keeping the peace), wars of aggression (a.k.a foreign interventions), rape factories (a.k.a prisons), invasions of privacy (a.k.a government surveillance programs), etcetera, are all examples of the state finding ways to make evil appear respectable and above reproach.
 Removing this protection racket will enable true justice to flourish and would lead to less evil in the world, not more.

 The pipe dream of this theoretical anarchic paradise where everyone is free to pursue their dreams and butterflies land near, but not on, you because they didn’t obtain your consent is a massive lie foisted upon you by intellectuals who, like most modern proponents of anarchy, have never experienced it in action.